e-Plugins/opencart-3.x/README.md

 ## Installation

-### 1. Set up a Digiwallet account
+### 1. Set up a DigiWallet account
-Before you can use the plugin, please sign up for a Digiwallet account on www.digiwallet.nl
+Before you can use the plugin, please sign up for a DigiWallet account on www.digiWallet.nl

 Note that the plugin can be used in a live environment only after it has been completed with your details and is approved by their compliance department.
 This would normally take about one working day.